JhonatanEspinosa02/JhonatanEspinosa02/README.md

 Welcome to my GitHub profile, I'm a Computer Systems Engineer Student, constantly exploring new technologies and embracing challenges, passionate and creative Full-Stack developer from Mexico, looking for a first job opportunity :shipit:

 ### :mortar_board: About me :
-- :ant: I'm currently learning more about Front-End and Back-End.
+- :ant: I'm currently learning more about MERN Stack.
 - :snowflake: I'm currently learning about UX/UI Design.
 - :fallen_leaf: I'm bilingual (Spanish and English).
 - :bell: How to find my projects: [Insert my portafolio's link]